vandrada/csb/parallel/README.md

 with `-v`.

-If you would like to keep some of the intermediate files, this example shows how to keep the bam files created.
+If you would like to keep some of the intermediate files, this example shows how to keep the BAM files created.

     chromo_split your.bam mpileup2snp VarScan.jar --keep-bam

-This command will run `mpileup2snp` on the regions of `your.bam` and will keep the intermediate bam files that are created in the process.
+This command will run `mpileup2snp` on the regions of `your.bam` and will keep the intermediate BAM files that are created in the process.

 If you want the program to run a little faster, this example shows how to avoid disk IO.